What is a Community Development Financial Institution (CDFI)?

 Pursuit is a CDFI serving businesses like yours

-Pursuit is a leading alternative lender with a CDFI division serving small businesses across New York, New Jersey, Pennsylvania, and Connecticut.
-We provide more than 15 loan options including lines of credit for working capital, term loans to purchase, build, or renovate commercial real estate, and much more.
-35% of our loans have been made to women- and minority-owned businesses, including many start-ups.
+Pursuit is a leading small business lender with a CDFI division serving small businesses across New York, New Jersey, Pennsylvania, Connecticut, Illinois, Nevada, and Washington.
+We provide more than 15 loan options, including lines of credit for working capital, term loans to purchase, build, or renovate commercial real estate, and much more.

 We’ve helped thousands of small business owners get the funding they need to achieve their goals and dreams and we can help you, too.